Dreamerol/PORTFOLIO-CARDS/README.md

 <h2>

-Interested in how systems emerge from simplicity - where structure, logic, and limitations turn abstract problems into working systems.
+Interested in how systems emerge from simplicity - where structure, logic and limitations turn abstract problems into working systems.

 <br>

 Outside of coding, there is a focus on calm consistency, disciplined execution, and continuous improvement.
-The path is Software Engineering, with focus on systems, algorithms, and machine learning.
+The path with focus on systems, algorithms and machine learning.

 <br>